Is People-Pleasing Harming My Marriage? A Los Angeles Couples Therapist Shares Five Potential People-Pleasing Phrases to Look Out For

 1. A feeling of exasperation, a sense of just wanting things “to be done.”
 Deep sighing, eye-rolling, and teeth-gritting are also hallmarks.

-2. Feeling nauseous, starting to sweat, noting a spike in anxiety, feeling shaky or faint.
+2. Feeling nauseous, starting to sweat, noting a spike in anxiety, and feeling shaky or faint.
 All of these are signs of a dysregulated nervous system, and it is one way your body alerts you to the fact that you are suppressing what you need to say or express.

 3. Feeling meek or wanting to be invisible.
 Often the people-pleaser, in an attempt to avoid conflict, will want to feel less seen and heard even as they are deeply desiring to be heard.
 This can lead to self-gaslighting, causing the person doing the people-pleasing to become confused about what they are actually feeling, only leading to a deeper sense of stress because they are unsure of how to reconcile their true needs.